LieberInstitute/smokingMouse/README.md

 ## Example of how to access the data

-Through the `smokingMouse` package you can access the mouse datasets of the project that include the raw and processed data.
-Below there’s code you can use to access the gene data but can do the same for any of the datasets.
-For more details, check the documentation for `RangedSummarizedExperiment` objects.
-You can also find code to access human data.
+Below there’s example code on how to access the gene mouse and human data but can do the same for any of the datasets previously described.
+The datasets are retrieved from [Bioconductor](http://bioconductor.org/) `ExperimentHub`.

 ``` r
 ## Connect to ExperimentHub